jrburke/modus/README.md

 * Integrate modus parsing into the core of requirejs for the plugin path, so transpiled languages can use the modus syntax.
 * Throw if `System.set()` is used with the static `export var name` forms.
+* Only `import y from 'a'` is supported, no destructure type of thing yet.
+Just a lack of getting the parser logic correct, no inherent problem.

+# To think about

+1) Cycles are only possible via:

+    module a from 'a';

+not via:

+    import y from 'a'

+Since the implementation is just using ASTs but then desugaring to JS that runs in today's engines -- it cannot seed a function or var placeholder for y such that the import works correctly.
+However, using the module approach just gives the exports value for the module, and using `a.y` later works.

+2) Is this allowed?

+    import bar from 'a';
+    export bar;

+The doku wiki just seems to allow ExportSpecifierSet, VariableDeclaration, FunctionDeclaration, ModuleDeclaration.
+Need to figure the exact extent of those values, but the names imply it is not.